twallema/DENV-serotype-imputation/data/README.md

 This folder is not on GitHub but is automatically generated when users run the Bayesian serotype imputation model `~/scripts/bayesian-imputation-model/fit-imputation-model.py`.
 It will contain diagnostics of the model runs, as well as the final result (latent serotype distribution).

 ## Conversion scripts

++ `build_human-footprint.py`: Averages the raw human footprint data over the years 2013-2019 and spatially aggregates from the municipality to the immediate region and intermediate regions by computing the demographically weighted average over constitutent municipalities.
+One missing municipality's human footprint was set to 25.

 + `datasus_DENV-linelist_conversion.py`: Script used to convert the (partly confidential) raw linelisted datasus DENV data (`~/data/raw/datasus_DENV-linelist/composite_dataset`) into a more pleasant interim format.